Branko Mikulić

-Branko Mikulić (10 June 1928 – 12 April 1994) was a Yugoslavian statesman.
-Mikulić was one of the leading communist politicians in Bosnia and Herzegovina during the communist rule in the former Yugoslavia.
+Branko Mikulić (10 June 1928 – 12 April 1994) was a Yugoslav politician who served as Prime Minister of Yugoslavia from 1986 to 1989.
+Mikulić was one of the leading politicians in Bosnia and Herzegovina during the communist rule in the former Yugoslavia.
+He was a member of the Presidency of Yugoslavia for SR Bosnia and Herzegovina from 1984 to 1986, and previously served as President of the Presidency of SR Bosnia and Herzegovina from 1982 to 1983.

-Biography
+Mikulić also served as President of the Executive Council of SR Bosnia and Herzegovina from 1967 to 1969.
+He was President of the League of Communists of Bosnia and Herzegovina from 1969 to 1978 as well.

+Early life and education

-Branko Mikulić was born to a Herzegovinian Croat family in 1928 in the vicinity of Gornji Vakuf, Kingdom of Serbs, Croats and Slovenes.
-His father was a prosperous farmer and a leading local member of the Croatian Peasant Party, who during World War II became a deputy on the State Anti-Fascist Council of People's Liberation of Bosnia and Herzegovina (ZAVNOBiH).
-Mikulić finished gymnasium in Bugojno and joined the Yugoslav Partisans in 1943.
-After the war he attended the University of Zagreb's Faculty of Economy.
+Mikulić was born to a Bosnian Croat family in 1928 in village Podgrađe, Municipality of Gornji Vakuf, at the time Kingdom of Serbs, Croats and Slovenes.
+His father was a prosperous farmer and a leading local member of the Croatian Peasant Party, who during World War II became a deputy on the State Anti-fascist Council for the National Liberation of Bosnia and Herzegovina or (abv.
+ZAVNOBiH).
+Mikulić finished gymnasium in Bugojno and together with his father Jure joined the Yugoslav Partisans in 1943.
+After the war, he attended the University of Zagreb's Faculty of Economy.

-Political activity
+Early political career

-As a young and ambitious party leader, after studying in Zagreb he returned to his birthplace to become a full-time politician.
-He became a deputy for Bugojno, a deputy for the West Bosnian district, and in 1965 secretary of the Bosnian Communist party's central committee - before being elected its president a year later.
+As a young and ambitious party leader, after studying in Zagreb, Mikulić returned to his birthplace to become a full-time politician.
+He became a deputy for Bugojno and for the West Bosnian district, and in 1965 secretary of the Central Committee of the League of Communists of Bosnia and Herzegovina – before being elected its president in 1969.

+Bosniak emancipation and republic's nationhood

+He insisted on distinctiveness of Bosnia and Herzegovina which was characterized by historical permeation of cultures and customs that "shaped the man of this land" and enforced a unique and distinctive "Bosnian soul", but he never missed to emphasize the value of "unity of particularity" and "particularity in unity", as well as the fact that Bosnia and Herzegovina is the "motherland of all those who live there".
+He never shied away to criticize attempts of outside political centers, especially those in Croatia and Serbia, to interfere with Bosnia and Herzegovina internal affairs.